 Chances are when you have visitors, you want them to have Internet access.
 I’m sure you’ve seen the meme that says something like “I’m having people over to stare at their phones later if you want to come by.”
 Anyway, you don’t want random computers connecting to the same network as the computer you use for banking.

 Click on Guest Network and create a 2.4 GHz network for your guests.
-I know some people recommend creating 2.4 and 5 GHz networks of the same name so dual-band devices can jump between them, but that occasionally causes problems.
+I know some people recommend creating 2.4ghz and 5ghz networks of the same name so dual-band devices can jump between them, but that occasionally causes problems.
 Make it easier on yourself and just give your guests 2.4 GHz.

 Give the network a boring-sounding name, select WPA2-Personal, AES encryption, and create a strong password that isn’t too obnoxious to type.
 But do put a password on it–that protects you and your guests.
 It keeps people you don’t know from breaking the law on your network, and it keeps people from snooping on your guests’ traffic.
 Be sure to leave the Access Intranet option set to Disabled.
 The intranet is your home network.